palakbehl/Idea-Box/README.md

    - Check browser console for errors

 ### Debug Mode
-To enable debug mode, add this to `php/config.php`:
+To enable debug mode, add this to `config.php`:
 ```php
 error_reporting(E_ALL);
 ini_set('display_errors', 1);